-Choices Women’s Medical Center has been providing abortion services in New York City with respect, honesty and a high level of professional care for the past 50 years.
+Choices Women’s Medical Center has been providing abortions in Queens, New York with respect, honesty and a high level of professional care for the past 50 years.
 Choices offers medical and surgical abortions to women up to 24 weeks pregnant.
 No matter your personal circumstance, your income or your age.
 Choices provides free abortion pregnancy testing, and no-cost abortion options are available if you qualify.

 Abortion Care at Choices is safe.
 Our providers are very experienced, and many are female.
 They use the best and safest abortion methods available, and Choices has won high ratings for safety and care.